 How much tax will you pay on dividends?

-A tax-free dividend allowance was introduced by the government in April 2016.
-The allowance for 2021/22 is £2,000.
+The tax-free dividend allowance was introduced in April 2016.
+The allowance for 2022/23 is £2,000.
 Any dividends in excess of this allowance attract dividend tax.
 The rate of dividend tax depends on your total income.

 Dividends now attract tax at the following rates: